Asymptotic stability near the soliton for quartic Klein-Gordon in 1D: Introduction

 and its soliton

 Recall that Theorem \ref{thmKMM} applies to all powers $\alpha > 1$.
-In the borderline cubic case, $\alpha=1$, the linearized operator has an even resonance.
-Then, the results of \cite{KMM21} do not apply, and no asymptotic stability results are available to date.
+In the borderline cubic case, $\alpha=1$, the linearized operator has an even resonance and the results of \cite{KMM21} do not apply; {in this case the only known result so far is due to \cite{LSch23}, where co-dimension one stability and pointwise decay for the radiation are proven for localized data (as in this paper) of size $\epsilon$, up to times of the order $O\big(\exp(c\epsilon^{-1/4})\big)$.}

 In the quadratic case, $\alpha = 1/2$, the linearized operator has an internal mode (a gap eigenvalue in $(0,1)$).
 This is a more difficult case since stability does not hold at the linearized level because of the presence of periodic-in-time localized bound states.
 Nevertheless, a stability result like the one in Theorem \ref{thmKMM} was recently proven by Li and L\"uhrmann \cite{LiLu22}.
-See this latter, \cite{KowMarMun}, and the work of L\'eger and the second author \cite{LP22} for more references about internal mode\ dynamics.
+See this latter, \cite{KowMarMun}, and the work of L\'eger and the second author \cite{LP22} for more references about internal mode dynamics.